Alabama's Strange Senate Rivalry

 “This race is really the start of the 2018 cycle and I think it’s really the inflection point of the 2018 cycle,” the Bannon ally said.
 “It’s gonna decide what happens.
 This race is gonna open the floodgates to more insurgent candidates or it’s gonna mean the establishment is gonna triple down on their tactics.”

 Nearly five hours south of Huntsville, Roy Moore held one of his final campaign events of the race.
 A family in the tiny hamlet of McIntosh has hosted a bluegrass and gospel singing annually for years.
 Handwritten signs on trees informed attendees that there was to be no profanity, alcohol, smoking or pets and that the hosts were not responsible for accidents.
-A couple hundred people from the area sitting on camp chairs faced a small stage illuminated by string lights hung between trees, and huge trays of pulled pork, egg salad and other Southern treats were laid out on tables nearby.
+A couple hundred people from the area sitting on camp chairs faced a small stage illuminated by string lights hung between trees, and huge trays of pulled pork, egg salad, and other Southern treats were laid out on tables nearby.

 Only a few national political reporters had made the long drive down from the north of the state.
-Breitbart News, on the other hand, had sent not one, but three.
+Breitbart, on the other hand, had sent not one, but three.
 “I just like bluegrass,” joked Breitbart London editor Raheem Kassam, by way of explanation.
 Washington editor Matt Boyle has been camped out in Alabama for days, his second trip to the state this month.
 Jeff Poor, a Tallahassee-based Breitbart reporter who said he had initially been barred from entering the Trump rally on Friday, was also in attendance.
-(In recent leaked Slack conversations, Boyle told Breitbart staffers that “the only story that matters” right now is Alabama and that everyone would henceforth be working on it.)
+(In recently leaked Slack conversations, Boyle told Breitbart staffers that “the only story that matters” right now is Alabama and that everyone would henceforth be working on it.)

-Moore friend Dean Young, who launched an unsuccessful bid for Congress last year, sported a red Make America Great Again hat and worked the crowd.
+Moore’s friend Dean Young, who launched an unsuccessful bid for Congress last year, sported a red Make America Great Again hat and worked the crowd.

 “Any normal candidate would have been squashed like a bug” by the establishment money being poured into Alabama, Young told reporters.
 “If they can beat Judge Moore they can beat anybody, anywhere, anytime.”